-Bamboo rack expands from 8.75-inches to 15-inches wide.
+Bamboo rack expands from 8.75-inches to 15 inches wide.
 Tiered shelves make it easy to find your spices.
 Easy to wipe clean.

 A handful of owners felt the shelves were too shallow for their spice bottles.

-A pinch of cinnamon, a dash of cumin, and generous helping of oregano — herbs and spices are a vital part of any cook's arsenal.
-If you have a large collection of seasonings, a spice rack will make your life much easier, saving you countless minutes you would have spend rooting in your cupboard to find that elusive jar of sage.
+A pinch of cinnamon, a dash of cumin, and a generous helping of oregano — herbs and spices are a vital part of any cook's arsenal.
+If you have a large collection of seasonings, a spice rack will make your life much easier, saving you countless minutes you would have to spend rooting in your cupboard to find that elusive jar of sage.

 But which spice rack is right for you?
 You need to consider a range of factors, including which type of spice rack suits your kitchen setup, how many jars you need it to hold, and what material it should be crafted from.
 If you need some assistance, you're in the right place.

 Wall-mounted spice racks must be screwed into a wall or other suitable surface.